Metropolitan College

 MET AD 646

-Prerequisite: PM 100 and PM200.
-The course focuses on the relationship among portfolios, programs, and projects, and the important strategic objectives of each endeavor.
-The course is designed to assist students in developing a program management framework, policy, and organizational structure.
-Students will develop skills and techniques for chartering constituent projects, directing and managing program execution, and managing the program team and stakeholders.
-The global legal, economic, cultural, and political environments in which projects operate will be contrasted, and mechanisms for resolving conflicts will be addressed.
+Prerequisite: MET PM 100 lab or MET AD 515; Corequisite: PM200 lab- This course focuses on the relationship among portfolios, programs, and projects, and the important strategic objectives of each endeavor.
+It is designed to help you develop a program management framework, policy, and organizational structure.
+You will gain skills and techniques for chartering constituent projects, directing and managing program execution, and managing the program team and stakeholders.
+In small groups, you will take a Program from concept to an implementation-ready plan.
+The global legal, economic, cultural, and political environments in which projects operate will be contrasted, and mechanisms for resolving conflicts will also be addressed.
 4 cr.
 Tuition: $4020

 Summer 2 (June 29-August 7)